reneesarley/Avery-s-Organics/README.md

 * _There will be a header with farm Name_
 * _There will be a Farmer's Markets Schedule component showing when the farm will be at each market_
 * _There will be a Farmer's Market component for each farmers market_
-* _There will be a month component which will show which crops are available within that month_
+* _There will be a available produce component which will show which crops are available within each month_
 * _There will be a crop schedule which will show all the months with their crops_

 ## Known Bugs